Sonar-TS: Search-Then-Verify Natural Language Querying for Time Series Databases: The Sonar-TS Framework

 \subsection{Online Querying}

-Querying over TSDBs faces two core challenges: (1) \textbf{The Semantic-Signal Mismatch}: Users' intents often describe high-level morphology (e.g., ``steady $\rightarrow$ sharp drop'') but databases only index low-level raw signals.
+Querying over TSDBs faces two core challenges: (1) \textit{Computational Infeasibility}: Verifying these intents directly on raw data requires full-history scanning, which is prohibitively expensive for online interaction.
+(2) \textit{The Semantic-Signal Mismatch}: Users' intents often describe high-level morphology (e.g., ``steady $\rightarrow$ sharp drop'') but databases only index low-level raw signals.
 Expressing such composite intents as a single SQL predicate is often impossible.
-(2) \textbf{Computational Infeasibility}: Verifying these intents directly on raw data requires full-history scanning, which is prohibitively expensive for online interaction.

-To resolve these issues, Sonar-TS adopts a \textit{Search-Then-Verify} workflow that orchestrates collaboration between coarse-grained database search and fine-grained algorithmic verification.
+To resolve these issues, Sonar-TS adopts a Search-Then-Verify workflow that orchestrates explicit collaboration between coarse-grained symbolic database search and fine-grained algorithmic verification.